 Unless otherwise specified, all signs with yellow, green, red, blue, or brown background shall use Type III or IV retroreflective sheeting.
 The legend on white and yellow signs shall be accomplished with black nonreflective sheeting that is direct applied, or silk screened with black opaque ink.
 The legend on green signs shall be accomplished with white Type III or IV retroreflective sheeting that is direct applied or with detachable copy.
-The legend on red signs shall be accomplished using either transparent red ink that is reverse silk screened on white Type III or IV sheeting, or with white type III or IV retroreflective sheeting that is direct applied on a red Type III or IV retroreflective sheeting background.
-The legend on blue or brown signs shall be accomplished using either transparent ink that is reverse silk screened on white Type III or IV sheeting, with white tType III or IV retroreflective sheeting that is direct applied, or with detachable copy.
+The legend on red signs shall be accomplished using either transparent red ink that is reverse silk screened on white Type III or IV sheeting, or with white type III or IV retroreflective sheeting that is direct applied or brown signs shall be accomplished using either transparent red ink that is reverse silk screened on blue or brown signs shall be accomplished using either transparent ink that is reverse silk screened on white Type III or IV retroreflective sheeting background.
+The legend on blue or brown signs shall be accomplished using either transparent ink that is reverse silk screened on white Type III or IV retroreflective sheeting background.
+The legend on blue or brown signs shall be accomplished using either transparent ink that is reverse silk screened on white Type III or IV sheeting, with white type III or IV retroreflective sheeting that is direct applied, or with detachable copy.